FritsvanLatum/LHRexport/readme.md

 With this application librarians can export one or more LHR's in a browser window and provide the file to another system they are using.

+## Only on windows

+The application only works on Windows, because it depends on marcedit for conversion from MARC xml to the mrc format.
+Marcedit must be installed or downloaded.
+Change the directory where the app can find marcedit in `index.php`.

 ## Dependencies
 * [MarcEdit](https://marcedit.reeset.net/) must be installed.
-* This app must be installed in a LAMP environment, i.g.
-[XAMP](https://www.apachefriends.org/index.html).
+* This app must be installed in a LAMP environment, like [XAMP](https://www.apachefriends.org/index.html).
 * [TWIG](https://twig.symfony.com) must be installed.